 Correct the Narrative Campaign

 People with criminal records and their supporters go into communities that are more indifferent or antagonistic to them and participate in a variety of legal, respectable activities, from basic labor tasks to mentoring and creative projects to highly-skilled jobs.
-Virtual events give people from these communities and anywhere else the chance to virtually interact with people with criminal records and their supporters to ask any questions or bring up any concerns, fears, and doubts about decarceration efforts and people with criminal records.
-Our vignettes (below) powerfully portray the successes, humanity, and agency of people with criminal records.
-A social media arm will consist largely of testimonials from stakeholders all across the criminal justice system (crime survivors, authorities, community members, loved ones of those serving a sentence, etc.) and features that vary in length and theme (rehabilitative achievements, emotional reunions/releases, restorative justice mediations, successful prison and reentry operations around the world, humorous and insightful vignettes, ads for the volunteer service, and celebrity-narrated pieces or monologues).
-Lastly, a website will offer updated statistics, opportunities to get involved, and general info and links to other sources addressing a wide variety of misperceptions as well as the above mentioned testimonials, features, and volunteer service.
-There will also be a number of events to creatively celebrate campaign or individual achievements and raise awareness.
+Virtual events give people from these communities and anywhere else the chance to virtually interact with people with criminal records and their supporters to ask any questions or bring up any concerns, fears, and doubts about justice reform efforts and people with criminal records.
+And our story-telling (videos below) powerfully portray the successes, humanity, and agency of people with criminal records.